Case study no. 06

 “One person was like, oh, yeah, it was like 150 or something, but it was actually 127.
 So I was like, okay, so he thought it was like 150.”

-That is the kind of evidence that a founder cannot argue with, because it comes out of the mouth of the person who already paid them money.
+That’s the kind of evidence you can’t argue with, because it comes out of the mouth of the person who already paid the money.
 The pricing fear that had been running the business for years started to soften with every interview he ran.

 Convert the moments you already have